dettonville/dettonville.org/content/development/testing-mapstruct.md

 After the test is run this class will look for code located under the test resources directory `fixtures`.
 It will look for a mapper within the same folder structure as its package.

-This testing mechanism is rarely used within the MapStruct test suite.
+This testing mechanism is rarely used within the Dettonville test suite.

 ## Testing Framework